 How does Intezer investigate alerts?
 Let’s zoom in on what happens during the investigation stage of Intezer’s Autonomous SOC solution, and how it fits into the incident response process for SOC teams.

-While we’ve provided an overview of Intezer’s entire Autonomous SOC process in a separate article, this article aims to delve deeper into the investigation stage.
-This stage is critical and unique, as it enables Intezer to make smart decisions, provide recommendations for response, and effectively functions as the core technology that allows Intezer to reduce human involvement in the alert triage process.
+While we’ve provided an overview of Intezer’s entire Autonomous SOC process in a separate post, this blog aims to delve deeper into the investigation stage.
+This stage is critical and unique, as it enables Intezer to make smart decisions, provide recommendations for response, and forms the core technology that allows Intezer to reduce human involvement in the incident response process.

 Before any investigation can take place, Intezer collects all pieces of evidence associated with an alert to investigate them one-by-one.
 This can include files, command line parameters, process arguments, URLs, parent and child processes, memory images, and more.
 You can read more about the evidence collection stage in our earlier post about Intezer’s full incident response process.

 The investigation part of Intezer’s incident response process can be broken down into four main steps: